Shyne: Incarceration and Judaism conversion (2001–09)

 Despite his convictions, his incarceration drew many sympathizers, as well as the admiration of many in the hip hop community.
 His adherence to the code of silence, which he referred to several times on his eponymous debut album, earned him a hardcore reputation in the prison community and on the streets.
 Even while incarcerated, he was visited by representatives of record labels who wanted to make deals.
-At the same time, Shyne was not without detractors.
-Fellow New York rapper 50 Cent called him a "punk," and made light of his situation and his part in the "night club incident."
-Shyne retaliated on his 2004 release Godfather Buried Alive, with a track entitled "For the Record".

 Describing his nine years of incarceration, Shyne said:

 The entire process was devastating.... ten hours of incarceration is ten hours too much.
 So, for a human being to be animalized for ten years, there is no quick fix to that....
 It's like being shot by an assailant, and you are running away for your life.
 You didn't even realize you got shot in your leg because you are running on adrenaline.
-It's not until you get to a place of safety that you realize you have a hole in your leg, and you collapse; you can't stand up, and that was that experience was for me.
+It's not until you get to a place of safety that you realize you have a hole in your leg, and you collapse....
 When I came out I didn't even realize how wounded and devastated I was because I numbed myself to the pain and destruction that I suffered.

-I remember my mother used to come and see me on the visit floor.
-My mother couldn't look at me; she would start to shake, and she would go off the floor and go to the bathroom.
-I couldn't process that because if I cried in front of her then that would make her life go to shambles.
-If I cried in front of the prison guard, they would think that I was weak.
-So I go back to the yard and lift some weights, smoke a cigar, and act like nothing happened.

-When you come out from that, how do you recover ...?
-How do you put back your life together?